diamond-org/flask-diamond/docs/administration.rst

 Facet: Administration
 =====================

-A common pattern in application design is to apply :doc:`CRUD <crud_with_flask-diamond>` to your :doc:`Model <writing_models_with_sqlalchemy>`, and then provide a Graphical User Interface for people to interact with the Model.  `Flask-Admin <http://flask-admin.readthedocs.org/>`_ makes it very easy to create a basic interface with Create-Read-Update-Delete functionality, and provides a framework for designing much more sophisticated interfaces.
+A common pattern in application design is to apply :doc:`CRUD <crud>` to your :doc:`Model <models>`, and then provide a Graphical User Interface for people to interact with the Model.  `Flask-Admin <http://flask-admin.readthedocs.org/>`_ makes it very easy to create a basic interface with Create-Read-Update-Delete functionality, and provides a framework for designing much more sophisticated interfaces.

 This document discusses a simple CRUD with `Flask-Admin <http://flask-admin.readthedocs.org/>`_, and then extends the CRUD with additional functionality.